DvdKt/FEAT/README.md

 # Werkzeugerkennung

-ATP Projektarbeit - An integrated mobile-to-backend solution for tool recognition using Android (Kotlin), Python (Chaquopy), and PyTorch (FEAT).
+An integrated mobile-to-backend solution for tool recognition using Android (Kotlin), Python (Chaquopy), and PyTorch (FEAT), made by the WZL institute at RWTH Aachen.

 -------------------------------------
 *****Vision*****